p11abhijeetc/policybot/data/nlu/nlu.md

 - Can i get [meal](meal) [vouchers](voucher) for [tax saving](policy_type:reimbursement_policy)

 ## intent: about_food_options
+- what food options are there in the oov?
 - Are there other food options in the [cafeteria](policy_type:cafeteria_policy)?
 - Does the [cafeteria](policy_type:cafeteria_policy) have snacks counters?
 - Can i purchase additional foods in the [cafeteria](policy_type:cafeteria_policy)?